AISKhalil/HiCNAtra/README.md

 The main analysis parameters of **HiCNAtra**:

     HDF5Files                - the input HDF5 files {'/input/file1.hdf5','/input/file2.hdf5', ..}.
-                               This HDF5 files are the output of Hiclib tool after running the iterative alignning module.
+                               This HDF5 files are the output of hiclib tool after running the iterative aligning module.

     readLength               - the short sequencing read length.

-    restrictionEnzyme        - the name of the restriction-enzyme that is used for the Hi-C/3C-seq experiment.
+    restrictionEnzyme        - the name of the restriction enzyme that is used for the Hi-C/3C-seq experiment.

     maximumMoleculeLength    - the maximum molecule length (in bps).

     referenceGenome          - the reference genome (e.g. hg19).

-    binSize                  - the bin size of the RD signal(default = 5Kb).
+    binSize                  - the bin size of the RD signal (default = 5Kb).

     contactMapBinSize        - the bin size of the contact map (default = 100Kb).

-    outputDirectory          - the directory that is used for save all CNV information, raw contact map, and corrected contact map.
+    outputDirectory          - the directory that is used for saving all CNV information, raw contact map, and corrected contact map.

-    RDmethod                 - the method to be used for computing the RD signal.
-1) "entire restriction fragment" counting (best for Hi-C data), 2) Paired-end method (best for 3C-seq), 3) Exact-cut position, 4) Midpoint approach (default = 1).
+    RDmethod                 - the method to be used for computing the RD signal (default = 1): (1) "entire restriction fragment" counting (for Hi-C data), (2) Paired-end method (for 3C-seq), (3) Exact-cut (position) approach, (4) Midpoint (of restriction fragment) approach.

-    gcCalculationMethod      - the method to be used for computing the GC scores: (1) from Christopher A. Miller's pre-calculated GC tracks, (2) from the reference genome sequence (default = 2).
+    gcCalculationMethod      - the method to be used for computing the GC scores (default = 2): (1) from Christopher A. Miller's pre-calculated GC tracks, (2) from the reference genome sequence.

     ploidyLevel              - the whole-genome ploidy level of the cell line {'diploid', 'triploid', 'tetraploid', 'free'(default)}.

-    cisOnly                  - a flag to compute and normalize only the cis interaction frequencies (default = 1).
+    cisOnly                  - a flag to compute and normalize the cis interaction frequencies only (cisOnly = 1), or both cis and trans interaction frequencies (cisOnly = 0).